Chrisknyfe/resume/cv.md

 ### Software Engineer
 **VitalConnect Inc., full-time, 12/2013 - present.** VCI is a medical device startup developing a heartrate monitoring patch.
 Developed new features across embedded, iOS, Android, Linux and Windows platforms.

-* Gained experience working with multiple tight-knit engineering teams in a dynamic startup environment.
+* Gained experience working with multiple tight-knit engineering teams in a dynamic startup environment
-* Bridged the gap between teams and projects
+* Unified efforts across teams and projects, and gained a deep understanding of integration between firmware, software and mobile code
 * Managed software releases for internal cross-team libraries
-* Developed firmware supporting sensors on our medical device.
+* Maintained firmware supporting sensors on our medical device, software for our embedded data relay, firmware for our internal test boards, and mobile applications on iOS and Android
+* Converted our source code repositories from SVN to Git

 ### Security Consultant
 **SuccessFactors Inc. (SAP Cloud), fixed-term contract, 7/2013 - 11/2013** SuccessFactors is a leader in BizX in the cloud, focused on security and complaince.
 Maintained network monitoring infrastructure and helped automate the creation of audit reports.